 We are launching a call for funding.
 The money raised will be used to assist participants where money is an issue.
 The ethos of Art of Participatory Leadership trainings is such that money should never be a barrier to attending a training.
 Therefore, we would like to open up access to as many as possible.

 Every Tuesday | 18:00-20:30 CEST

 Ends: Tuesday July 21, 2020

-Maria Scordialos with Dimitris Stratakos, Maya Rimer, Mira Bangel and Julia Hoffmann (Visual Recording) decided to collaborate and cocreate this online learning journey, as a response to the current global health and economic crisis.
+Maria Scordialos with Dimitris Stratakos, Vanessa Reid, Maya Rimer, Mira Bangel and Julia Hoffmann (Visual Recording) decided to collaborate and cocreate this online learning journey, as a response to the current global health and economic crisis.

 As stewards and/or seasoned practitioners of the Art of Hosting and Harvesting Meaningful Conversations global community of practice, they offer trainings and immersive learning on participatory leadership, living systems, and design practices for living and working in complexity, particularly in contexts of chaos, crisis and collapse.